as1ndu/as1ndu.github.io/src/content/posts/the-nature-of-technology-book-review.md

 ---
 title : "The Nature of Technology Book Review" date : 2024-03-05
-description: "
-The Nature of Technology Book is a book by complexity theorist, Brian Arthur that describes what technology is, and how it evolves.
-In this blog post, I describe a few take aways from the book that hopefully inspire you to pick it up.
+description: "The Nature of Technology Book is a book by the evonomist, Brian Arthur I describe a few take aways from the book that" draft : true
-"
-draft : true
 ---